 Not all living or working accommodation has to be attached to your house.
 With a small leap of the imagination you can create a haven for work or leisure, to improve your quality of life at home.
 Investing in the best garden office buildings will provide lasting benefits.
 And bear in mind that quality equals longevity.
 In other words, you get what you pay for.

 Planning permission is most people’s first concern.
 Some buildings don’t need planning permission in certain situations, others do.
 Your manufacturer should be able to advise and we have a planning permission guide on this site.
-However, the final responsibility for planning permission is with the house owner, not with the office installers, so do do your homework carefully.
+However, the final responsibility for planning permission for garden offices is with the house owner, not with the office installers, so do do your homework carefully.
 If in doubt consider consulting an independent planning consultant who will advise you on your planning options.

 Each manufacturer has their own, varied range of garden offices.
 Starter buildings are available from some suppliers for as little as four or five thousand pounds.
 Others sell substantial buildings that command a substantial price.
 All the elements covered below influence the ranges and prices of offices that each manufacturer offers.
 As with all major purchases, you get what you pay for.
 If a building seems to be too cheap to be true, it is to cheap to be true!